jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-The following chapter explains the principles behind the book _Techvolution_.
-It summarizies the more detailed work in [_Story Cut Tools_](https://storycuttools.netlify.app/).
-That's a good read, but this summary has enough meat to guide those who want to jump into the unknown of a new political philosophy.
+Techvolution is a new political philosophy.
+The principles behind it are detailed in [_Story Cut Tools_](https://storycuttools.netlify.app/).
+That's a good read, but this chapter is a summary with enough meat to guide those who want to jump into the unknown of a modern philosophy.

 Technically speaking, this summary uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
 But that's a mouthful, so it's easier to say this chapter teaches storytelling to explain that your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.

-With the power of storytelling in hand, you'll appreciate why we need a new philosophy in the world.
+With the power of storytelling in hand, you'll appreciate why we need a new philosophy in our world.
 There's no way to fix the social, environmental, and economic problems causing so much hate between Conservatives and Progressives without a new perspective.

 Only a new philosophy wipes away the old stories that ideologies fight over today and reminds people that we are creatures in Nature.
 Like it does for all species, Life demands we evolve to overcome our current problems using new adaptations.
 We can either evolve proactively under the direction of a new way of thinking, or after many depressions, wars, revolutions, and other disasters gradually teach us the lessons reason wasn't able to.